Skip to content

 value area area

-algorithm pearson pearson
+algorithm pearson, spearman, spearman_permutation pearson

 fdr_corr bonferroni, sidak, holm-sidak, holm, simes-hochberg, hommel, fdr_bh, fdr_by, fdr_tsbh, fdr_tsbky bonferroni